ehsankt7/leader-follower-mmatd3/README.md

 ## Installation

-The experiments were developed using Python, PyTorch, ROS-1, and Gazebo.
+The experiments were developed using Python (3.9), PyTorch, ROS-1, and Gazebo.

 ```bash
 git clone https://github.com/ehsankt7/leader-follower-mmatd3.git